Grain-free diets – good or bad?

 In contrast to food allergy, a general food intolerance involves a non-immunologic response to a food that is also repeatable with a dietary challenge 18.
 A classic example is lactose intolerance, where a deficiency of the enzyme lactase results in an inability to adequately digest foods that contain lactose, with subsequent gastrointestinal signs.
 It is important to realize that distinguishing between a true allergy versus a dietary intolerance is challenging in companion animals, and it may be preferable to use the term “adverse food reaction (AFR)“.

-In dogs, the most common food ingredients reported in association with an AFR are beef, dairy, poultry, wheat and egg (Figure 3), while the most common ingredients in cats are beef, dairy, fish, lamb, poultry and wheat (Figure 4).
+In dogs, the most common food ingredients reported in association with an AFR in dogs are beef, dairy, poultry, wheat and egg (Figure 3), while the most common ingredients in cats are beef, dairy, fish, lamb, poultry and wheat (Figure 4).
 As highlighted in one paper 24 it is important to note these data do not reflect the true prevalence of specific food allergies in the population of cats and dogs, since the animals were not challenged with all possible food allergens, and details of challenge protocols used are often unclear.
 What can be gleaned from these data, however, is that most food allergens in cats and dogs are related to the animal-derived component, rather than the plant-derived component of the diet.
 In addition, the likelihood of allergy development increases with exposure, so it is possible the most common allergens will change over time if the general companion animal diet is adjusted to avoid the currently implicated ingredients.

 One study compared the individual ingredient composition of grain-containing and grain-free dry cat diets available in the United States 8.
 The most common animal-sourced ingredients in graincontaining diets are largely poultry, followed by fish and egg.
 Grain-free diets are more likely to contain equal proportions of poultry and fish, with egg rounding out the rest of the majority of animalsourced ingredients (Figure 5).
 For plant-sourced ingredients, the grain-containing diets were more likely to contain rice, flax, cranberry, oat, carrot, beet, pea, barley, and blueberry, while the grainfree diets generally contained pea, cranberry, potato, carrot, blueberry, flax, sweet potato, tapioca/ cassava, and apple (Figure 5).
 Based on this information, both types of diet are less likely to contain some of the most common food allergens in cats, including beef, dairy, lamb, wheat, or corn (Figure 5), but are likely to contain fish and poultry, respectively the third and fifth most common ingredients associated with feline AFR.
 Essentially, this means the allergenic potential of a diet is not really altered simply by feeding a grain-free diet.